Back to the Drawing Board!

 Back to the Drawing Board! is the Rubinoos' second album, released on Beserkley Records.
 Back to the Drawing Board! is a power pop album and fit well with the other power pop bands on Beserkley.
-This album is known for the single "I Wanna Be Your Boyfriend," which gained notoriety when Rubinoos members Tommy Dunbar and James Gangwer sued Avril Lavigne, alleging that her hit "Girlfriend" had too much in common with it.
+It is known for the single "I Wanna Be Your Boyfriend", which gained notoriety when Rubinoos members Tommy Dunbar and James Gangwer sued Avril Lavigne, alleging that her hit "Girlfriend" had too much in common with it.

-The Rubinoos re-released this album with bonus tracks on their own label on November 23, 2011.
+The Rubinoos re-released the album with bonus tracks on their own label in 2011.

+Critical reception

+Trouser Press wrote: "Except for one superb Raspberries soundalike ('I Wanna Be Your Boyfriend'), the record seems too anxious to please, and suffers from noticeable timidity and fewer memorable songs."

 Track listing

 All tracks composed by James Gangwer and Tommy Dunbar; except where noted.